Plants and Pets: Our 10 Favorite Pet-Safe Indoor Plants

 Rhipsalis – Mistletoe Cactus

-Easy to care for jungle cactus that works wonders as a hanging plant, mounted to a plaque, or in a kokedama.
+This easy-to-care-for jungle cactus works wonders as a hanging plant, mounted on cork, or in a kokedama.

 Asplenium nidus – Bird’s Nest Fern